General Information:

 Please feel free to ask more questions.

-Skunks are often more friendly when young and become more aggressive when older - it is advised you neuter your skunk.
+Skunks are often more friendly when young and become more aggressive as they mature.
+We personally neuter and microchip all of our skunks.
 When socialising with your pet skunk, you must know their body language.
 We've already highlighted that skunks may spray when threatened, but their behaviour is more complex than you may have anticipated.
 They can form strong bonds with their owners, but this bond isn't given to just anyone - they only bond to those who've earned it.

 Positive traits may include: